 Crowds gather at Marina Bay for New Year countdown; several areas now closed

-People who are planning to head down are advised to check the crowd levels on the Crowd@MarinaBay website.
+People who are heading down are advised to check the crowd levels on the Crowd@MarinaBay website.

-SINGAPORE: Crowds are starting to form around Marina Bay for New Year countdown celebrations, and the police have started to close areas that have reached full capacity.
+SINGAPORE: As crowds formed around Marina Bay for New Year countdown celebrations, the police have started to close areas that have reached full capacity.

 In a Facebook post just after 8pm, the Singapore Police Force (SPF) said that it had closed the Jubilee Bridge, the Fullerton Waterfront area and the Merlion Waterfront area.